vulsdoc/vuls/docs/usage-scan.md

         [For CentOS] yum update changelog with --skip-broken option -ssh-config
-        [Deprecated] Use SSH options specified in ssh_config preferentially -ssh-native-insecure
+        [Deprecated] Use SSH options specified in ssh_config preferentially -timeout int
-        Use Native Go implementation of SSH.
-Default: Use the external command -timeout int
         Number of seconds for processing other than scan (default 300) -timeout-scan int